cdl-saarland/CGO17_ArtifactEvaluation/README.md

 Statistics are collected if clang is run with `-mllvm -stats`.
 A debug build or release build with assertions is needed to do this.
-The statistics will be printed to the standard error output or logs depending on the benchmark.
+The statistics are be printed to the standard error output or logs depending on the benchmark.
 To collect them one can extract the statistics key (SK) from the error output or logs using `grep` or a similar command.
 For the SK *"Number of valid Scops"* the command would be
   `grep "Number of valid Scops"` applied to the standard error stream or log file.
 To summarize the outputs of multiple input files we provide the python script *summarize_stats.py*.
-Please note that the script will skip lines that are not matched by the following regular expression `"^[0-9]+ - .*"`.
+Please note that the script skips lines that are not matched by the following regular expression `"^[0-9]+ - .*"`.
 The last part (after the hyphen) is used as statistics key (SK).
 Depending on the way all statistics are summarized it might therefor be required to add the